drivet/micropub-git-server/README.md

 # Micropub Listener for Git Repositories

-A small Flask application which listens for [micropub][0] create requests and commits the result in a git repository.
+A small Flask application which listens for [micropub][0] create requests and commits the result in a git repository, hopefully triggering a new build for static websites.

 This server will commit plain, minimally processed JSON files, representing micropub entries, into a configured location of your choice.